ghcjs/ghcjs-base/README.md

 #### Callbacks with Arbitrary Numbers of Arguments

-There is a multi version for each type of callback generator.
+There is a variadic version for each type of callback generator.

 ```haskell
 syncCallbackMulti :: VariadicCallback f (IO ()) =>